 Rathgall Hillfort or Ring of the Rath is a large multivallate hill fort in County Wicklow.
-Located near the Shillelagh village, about 6 km east of Tullow in County Carlow and only 3 minutes drive from Rathwood.
+Located near the Shillelagh village, about 6 km east of Tullow in County Carlow and only a 3-minute drive from Rathwood.

 It is one of the largest and most impressive stone hillforts in Ireland.

 It is called Rathgall but is known locally as The Ring of Rath.
-In Irish it is called Rath Geal, meaning “the bright fort” and there are numerous myths and legends associated with it.
+In Irish it is called Rath Geal, meaning “the bright fort” and numerous myths and legends are associated with it.

 Dating from the Late Bronze Age (c.
 1200-800), Rathgall consists of three concentric stone ramparts.
-The outer rampart encloses an area of some 7.5 hectares (18 acres – over 70,000 sq metres).
+The outer rampart encloses an area of some 7.5 hectares (18 acres – over 70,000 sq meters).
 Within this enclosure are two closely spaced ramparts separated by a deep ditch, similar to a henge, with an inner diameter of c.130m.
-At the centre of this immense structure is the rath itself, a stone ring-fort with a diameter of c.45 metres.
+At the center of this immense structure is the rath itself, a stone ring-fort with a diameter of c.45 meters.

-Rathgall is a National Monument of Ireland which is in state care, in the ownership of the OPW.
+Rathgall is a National Monument of Ireland that is in state care, in the ownership of the OPW.

 The site underwent extensive archaeological investigations, commencing in 1969 by Professor Barry Rafferty.
-There was a huge amount of local interest and curiosity in the excavations at that time partly due to the employment of local people to assist the excavations and partly due to the wealth of artefacts uncovered.
-The investigations found evidence that this was the site of an important and busy Bronze Age factory for metalworking (axe and spearheads, swords) and for pottery, jewellery and glass beads.
+There was a considerable amount of local interest and curiosity in the excavations at that time partly due to the employment of local people to assist the excavations and partly due to the wealth of artifacts uncovered.
+The investigations found evidence that this was the site of an important and busy Bronze Age factory for metalworking (axe and spearheads, swords) and for pottery, jewelry, and glass beads.
 In total over 50,000 pottery fragments were found!

 There are numerous legends that are associated with the site including fairies and as a site of pilgrimage for childless couples.

-Ring Rath Sone Fort is open to the public to visit any day of week.
+Ring Rath Sone Fort is open to the public to visit any day of the week.